bbatalo/rpg/README.md

 * ~~Factor in node levels for effect modifiers~~
 * ~~Define how randomizers model critical chance or something similar~~
 * ~~Modifiers for the same StatChange cannot have same priorities~~
+* ~~Create a parent concept for StatChange and CooldownChange~~
+* CooldownChange can reference only abilities and talents of the host or parent class

 Possible: